 If spending a few days drinking large quantities of some of the world's best beer in a beautiful city sounds like your idea of fun, you can't do much better than Oktoberfest.

-6. Pingxi Lantern Festival, Taiwan
+6. Pingxi Lantern Festival of Taipei, Taiwan

 Lantern Festivals are a popular way of marking the end of Chinese New Year celebrations by illuminating a variety of paper lanterns, from simple floating ones to huge complex models in the shape of animals and buildings.
 The Pingxi Lantern Festival in Taiwan is just one of these celebrations, but it is one of the prettiest: every year, residents send up thousands of sky lanterns to carry their wishes for the new year, igniting the sky over the Pingxi district of Taipei.